Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 python3 synchronize_single_job.py
 ```

-There would be outputs like:
+There will be outputs like:

 ```text
 File mnist.npz already exist, path: ./mnist.npz